-The law, which is designed to increase the number of animal drugs on the market, was supported by FDA's Center for Veterinary Medicine and a coalition of animal industry groups which included manufacturers of animal health products, veterinarians, and livestock producers.
-The Animal Drug Availability Act (ADAA) reflects legislative changes that will benefit the animal health industry and the nation's animals without compromising FDA's mission to protect the public health.
-The ADAA
+The law was intended to increase the number of approved new animal drugs on the market and was supported by FDA's Center for Veterinary Medicine and a coalition of animal industry groups which included manufacturers of animal health products, veterinarians, and livestock producers.
+ADAA made changes that were intended to benefit the animal health industry and the nation's animals without compromising FDA's mission to protect the public health.
+The changes introduced by ADAA include:

 - amended the definition of substantial evidence of effectiveness, making the process FDA uses to evaluate and approve new animal drugs more flexible.
 This change eliminated the requirement for field studies and expanded the types of studies that FDA could consider in support of a finding of substantial evidence of effectiveness.